 Your Serway & Jewett Textbook Package Contains an Individual Access Code for the account on EWA.
 Enter the EWA Website and click on "I have a class key" button.
 Choose an option to register as a new student for the PHYS 201 Class.
-You will be prompted to enter PHYS 201 Class Key for EWA: drexel 2582 3128.
+You will be prompted to enter PHYS 201 Class Keys for EWA: drexel 1191 0613 for Section A and drexel 4266 1635 for Section B students.

 - (c) Each homework assignment consists of five problems that count against 100% of the homework grade and the extra credit problem that contributes additional 20% to the homework grade.
 The due day and time is SUNDAYS at 11:59 PM.
 No extension of this deadline will be granted.
 It is wise to start working on the homework assignment several days before the deadline.
-Note that all homework assignments will be visible and available to you from the first day of classes, 01/09/2012. - (d) It is important that you complete Introduction to WebAssign homework before starting the first homework assignment, which is due on 01/22/2012.
+Note that all homework assignments will be visible and available to you from the first day of classes, 04/02/2012. - (d) It is important that you complete Introduction to WebAssign homework before starting the first homework assignment, which is due on 03/15/2012.
 This exercise will allow you to get acquainted with all available features of the EWA online homework system.
-You do not need to worry-- Introduction to WebAssign homework assignment does not count toward your homework grade.
+You do not need to worry-- Introduction to WebAssign homework assignment does not count toward your homework grade. - (e) Physics Help will be available daily.
+See the website: